 The Governor-General's formal title includes the phrase "Commander-in-Chief in and over New Zealand" but he or she does not play an active role in military matters.

 The Sovereign and the House of Representatives together make up the Parliament of New Zealand.
-The Governor-General, as the Queen's representative, signs into law bills that have been passed by the House of Representatives (The Royal Assent).
+The Governor-General, as the Kings's representative, signs into law bills that have been passed by the House of Representatives (The Royal Assent).
 The Governor-General also presides at meetings of the Executive Council where Ministers of the Crown, who are also Council members, present regulations for signature.

 By convention, the Governor-General is bound, with rare exception, to act on the advice of Ministers who have the support of the House of Representatives.
 It is the duty of Ministers to keep the Governor-General informed about government business.
 As well as having the right to be consulted, the Governor-General may also encourage and warn Ministers.